Aug 17, 2026

 Jun 1, 2026

-Markets: winningOutcomeIndex Outcome Mapping
+Markets: winningOutcomeIndex outcome mapping

 The winningOutcomeIndex field on resolved markets is now explicitly documented as 0 = YES, 1 = NO. Integrators previously had to verify this convention empirically.
 The mapping is added to the GET /markets/{slug} reference, the Programmatic API guide, and the OpenAPI description for winning_index.